 1 Classroom tardiness

 2 Cheating and lying

 3 Abusive language

 4 Failure to do assignments or carry out directions

-5
+5 Wearing, while on the grounds of a public school during the regular school day,

 6 clothing that exposes underwear or body parts in an indecent manner that disrupts the

-7 learning environment 6
+7 learning environment

 8 Victimization of any student (harassment (sexual, racial, ethnic, religious), bullying,

 9 cyber-bullying, and/or hazing)

 10 Disciplinary Procedures

 11 • The staff member intervenes immediately.

 12 The staff member determines what offense was committed and its severity.

 13 The staff member determines who committed the offense and if he/she understands the

 14 nature of the offense.

 15 The staff member employs appropriate disciplinary options.

 16 The record of the offense and disciplinary action shall be maintained by the staff

 17 member.

 18 Disciplinary Options (not an exclusive listing)

 19 Verbal reprimand

 20 Special assignment

 21 Restricting activities

 22 Counseling

 23 Withdrawal of privileges

 24 • Issuance of demerits

 25 Strict supervised study

 26 • Detention

 27 • In-school suspension

 28 • Community service

 29 Reteaching of expectations

 30 Restorative practices

 31 Behavior contract

 32 Mediation Montaving

 33 • Mentoring

 34 MISBEHAVIORS: LEVEL II

 35 This level includes misbehavior whose frequency or seriousness tends to disrupt the learning climate of

 36 the school.
 These misbehaviors do not represent a direct threat to the health and safety of others but

 37 have educational consequences serious enough to require corrective action on the part of

 38 administrative personnel.